-Kernel Mode Cryptographic Primitives Library operates under several rules that encapsulate its security policy.
+Cryptographic Primitives Library operates under several rules that encapsulate its security policy.

-- Kernel Mode Cryptographic Primitives Library is supported on Windows 10 OEs. - Kernel Mode Cryptographic Primitives Library operates in FIPS mode of operation only when used with the FIPS approved version of the Windows OS Loader (winload) validated to FIPS 1402 under Cert. #2601 or Windows Resume (winresume) validated to FIPS 140-2 under Cert. #2602 for Windows 10 OEs operating in FIPS mode. - Windows 10 OEs are operating systems supporting a "single user" mode where there is only one interactive user during a logon session. - Kernel Mode Cryptographic Primitives Library is only in its Approved mode of operation when Windows is booted normally, meaning Debug mode is disabled and Driver Signing enforcement is enabled. - Kernel Mode Cryptographic Primitives Library operates in its FIPS mode of operation only when one of the following DWORD registry values is set to 1: - HKLM\SYSTEM\CurrentControlSet\Control\Lsa\FIPSAlgorithmPolicy\Enabled - HKLM\SYSTEM\CurrentControlSet\Policies\Microsoft\Cryptography\Configuration\SelfT estAlgorithms

-- The registry security policy settings can be observed with the regedit tool to determine whether the module is in FIPS mode. - When properly initialized as per the guidance in this section, the Kernel Mode Cryptographic Primitives Library will make the determination that it is validated while under the control of the DriverEntry code block invoked by the Windows OS Loader (winload) or Windows Resume (winresume) (as per FIPS 140-2 IG 9.10).
+- Cryptographic Primitives Library is supported on Windows 10 OEs. - Cryptographic Primitives Library operates in FIPS mode of operation only when used with the FIPS approved version of Windows 10 OEs Code Integrity (ci.dll) validated to FIPS 140-2 under Cert. #2604, respectively, operating in FIPS mode.
+This is required to satisfy crypto module integrity checks (See section 4).
+Additionally there is a functional dependency on CNG.SYS (Cert. #2605) operating in FIPS mode, required for entropy input (see section on BCryptGenRandom). - Windows 10 OEs are operating systems supporting a "single user" mode where there is only one interactive user during a logon session. - Cryptographic Primitives Library is only in its Approved mode of operation when Windows is booted normally, meaning Debug mode is disabled and Driver Signing enforcement is enabled. - Cryptographic Primitives Library operates in its FIPS mode of operation only when one of the following DWORD registry values is set to 1: - o HKLM\SYSTEM\CurrentControlSet\Control\Lsa\FIPSAlgorithmPolicy\Enabled - HKLM\SYSTEM\CurrentControlSet\Policies\Microsoft\Cryptography\Configuration\SelfT estAlgorithms - The registry security policy settings can be observed with the regedit tool to determine whether the module is in FIPS mode. - When properly initialized as per the guidance in this section, the Cryptographic Primitives Library will make the determination that it is validated while under the control of the DllMain code block invoked by the OS Loader (as per FIPS 140-2 IG 9.10).
 When the determination has been made that the module is validated, the module will operate in its FIPS mode of operation.
-If the module has not been properly initialized as per the guidance in this section, then the module will make the determination that it is not validated. - All users assume either the User or Cryptographic Officer roles. - Kernel Mode Cryptographic Primitives Library provides no authentication of users.
+If the module has not been properly initialized as per the guidance in this section, then the module will make the determination that it is not validated. - All users assume either the User or Cryptographic Officer roles. - Cryptographic Primitives Library provides no authentication of users.
 Roles are assumed implicitly.
-The authentication provided by the Windows 10 OEs operating system is not in the scope of the validation. - All cryptographic services implemented within Kernel Mode Cryptographic Primitives Library are available to the User and Cryptographic Officer roles. - In order to invoke the approved mode of operation, the user must call FIPS approved functions.
-The following diagram illustrates the master components of the module:
+The authentication provided by the Windows 10 OEs operating systems is not in the scope of the validation. - All cryptographic services implemented within Cryptographic Primitives Library are available to the User and Cryptographic Officer roles.

+The following diagram, Figure 1, illustrates the master components of the Cryptographic Primitives Library module:

-Figure 2 Master components
+Figure 1 Master Components